As a wife, what should I expect?

 Newbie Dana

 Hi Rose!
 First off, both physically and mentally, your husband will recover faster with you by his side supporting him.
-This is NOT a minor issue, as I have seen numerous posts where a spouse could not accept the whole pouch issue, and the convalescent partner was left to struggle on his/her own, leading to MUCH longer recovery time, problems with depression, and on and on.
+This is not a minor issue, as I have seen numerous posts where a spouse could not accept the whole pouch issue, and the convalescent partner was left to struggle on his or her own, leading to much longer recovery time, problems with depression, and on and on.
 Luckily, my husband was right there with me every single step of the way, making me feel much better about the entire ordeal, and being totally accepting and supportive.
 I was in the hospital for about 7 weeks total, but that was because of dealing with acute peritonitis from a perforated colon, culminating in the colostomy.
 By the time I went home, I was walking without a walker (but slowly!), and after several more weeks I was closer to normal.
 My surgery was in October as well, and by January I was back to working part-time in an office (doing income taxes, so no strenuous physical labor involved), driving as needed around town, and basically living a pretty normal life.
-Now, it has taken me MUCH longer to get back into my pre-cancer, pre-ostomy vigorous physical condition (10-15 mile bicycle rides, etc.).
-It has taken me 5 years to get back into THAT kind of shape, and I still have some issues I'm working on.
+Now, it has taken me much longer to get back into my pre-cancer, pre-ostomy vigorous physical condition (10-15 mile bicycle rides, etc.).
+It has taken me 5 years to get back into that kind of shape, and I still have some issues I'm working on.

 Best of luck to you and your husband, and I hope everything turns out well.